eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 The interfaces and protocols used in this flow are the same as for the proximity supervised flow, and are described in [Section 4.4.2](#442-proximity-presentation-flows).
-- **Remote Same-Device Flow**: In this flow, the User utilises a web browser or another application on their User device to access a Relying Party's a service.
+- **Remote Same-Device Flow**: In this flow, the User utilises a web browser or another application on their User device to access a Relying Party's service.
 If consuming the service requires the Relying Party to obtain specific attributes from the User's Wallet Unit, the Relying Party sends a presentation request to the Wallet Unit.
 As explained in [Section 4.4.3.2](#4432-same-device-remote-presentation-flows),